mvolkmann/blog/src/htmx.md

 - {% aTargetBlank "https://twitter.com/htmx_org", "Carson Gross on Twitter" %}
 - {% aTargetBlank "https://thevalleyofcode.com/htmx", "The Valley of CODE - htmx" %}

+TODO: Read "The Valley of CODE" page above!

 ## Unorganized Content

 - Learn how to automatically refresh browser on code save.